Date: 11/16/2020

 customJSON = custom.json()

-# Plugging the data into the parsing function and printing the data (excluding NaN values)
+# Parse the JSON data and print the resulting DataFrame (excluding NaN values)

 IDSdata = getData(customJSON).dropna()